vue-rocks/blog/_posts/2015-05-14-getting-started-with-vuejs-angularjs-perspective.markdown

 ![Diagram: one way to structure larger Vue.js apps.][diagram-img]

-In terms of file/directory structure, here’s how it looked:
+In terms of file/directory structure, here’s how a Vue app could look like:

 (get a full copy [here][dir-img])